 Type of installation of the Church sound system

-Sound systems for church services are of two types.
+The church sound systems are of two types.
 These are portable or permanently installed.
-If your church congregation meets in community halls or rented spaces, portable equipment suffices.
+If your church congregation meets in community halls or rented spaces, portable sound systems suffice.
 But if you have a church building, better invest in a permanent installation.

 For instance, if you want to make the parishioners listen to the Word of God through the clergy’s sermons, a small system with a mic, a monitor, and some speakers with reliable vocal clarity would suffice.

-But if your church service involves many worship songs performed by a live band, your church needs a system that is powerful and versatile enough to show all frequencies of the instruments and the different harmonies of the vocals.
+But if your church service involves many worship songs performed by a live band, houses of worship need a system that is powerful and versatile enough to show all frequencies of the instruments and the different harmonies of the vocals.
 So get multiple microphones, mixers, speakers, and amplifiers.

 Who will be running the Church Sound Systems?

-Whatever sound system you will buy for your church, remember that the persons running your sound system produce half of the system’s effectiveness.
+Whatever sound system you will buy for your church, remember that the persons running your PA systems produce half of the system’s effectiveness.
 The other half is the technical quality of the sound system.

-So you must set aside some funds and time to train your sound system team.
+So you must set aside some funds and time to train the PA system team.
 You should not only get user-friendly equipment for your church volunteers.
-But sure that your team understands how to use and maintain the sound system efficiently.
+But sure that your team understands how to use and maintain the church sound systems efficiently.
 They need to be sensitive and quickly solve any issues with the audio from the clergy and the hearing capability of the congregation.

 Your church’s budget